Beyond statistical significance: Quantifying uncertainty and statistical variability in multilingual and multitask NLP evaluation: Conclusion

 \section{Conclusion}

 In this paper, we have shown how replication and resampling can be helpful tools in the evaluation of multilingual NLP models.
-Through experiments on question answering, machine translation with LLMs, as well as NER using BERT/XLM-R-style PLMs, we showed how resampling-based inference can be useful in estimating variance components which can help researchers understand what their models are robust to and how much they might be underestimating total variation when computing standard errors.
-Since many hypothesis tests are based on computing standard errors, we urge researchers to estimate variance components to hedge against false positive discoveries.

-We also showed how to approximate the distribution of score vectors using the parametric and nonparametric bootstrap, which allows us to estimate difficult-to-estimate parameters numerically, such as standard errors of pairwise differences or aggregate functions whose variance is unknown and rank distributions.
-We showed that in leaderboard-style aggregate evaluations, the between-task term may dominate the variance of the aggregate estimate.

-Given these findings, we stress the importance of not relying on static leaderboards that, by construction, underestimate the total variability by neglecting the variance across tasks.
-We hope that this paper can stimulate further research into resampling-based evaluation in NLP that goes beyond hypothesis testing and computing error bars for individual performance scores.
+Through experiments on question answering, machine translation, and named entity recognition, we showed how resampling-based inference can be used to estimate different \textit{variance components} which describe how robust model performance may be to model-related randomness as well as test set composition and between-language variation.
+We also showed that the between-language component may dominate the standard error of estimators such as the arithmetic mean in leaderboard-style evaluation settings that involve multiple languages/tasks.

+In addition to variance components, we also showed how resampling can be used to estimate the distributions and standard errors of quantities with no closed form expressions, such as pairwise differences between models and rank distributions.
+We also explained how standard errors relate to statistical significance and showed that underestimated SEs may lead to overly optimistic results that ultimately fail to replicate.

+We also wish to stress stress that the techniques introduced in this paper need not translate to significant additional computational overhead.
+In particular, between-language/task variance can be computed without any resampling and within-test set bootstrap resampling procedures can be run in seconds on a modern consumer CPU.
+While model-side variance may require comparatively more resources in some cases, training on multiple seeds is often only relevant when working with smaller, non-LLM models.
+With LLMs, it is sufficient to sample multiple responses for a given input which can be done at the fraction of the cost of an entire retraining run.

+It is our hope that this paper can stimulate further research into understanding the sources, extent, and nature of performance variation in empirical NLP research.
+We conclude with a vision for uncertainty-aware multilingual/multitask evaluation in NLP research.
+Researchers should: